gogobook/my-asp-dot-net/ch6.md

 A variable can be unboxed only if it has been boxed.
 If you execute the last line when myObject is not a boxed int , you get a runtime exception thrown at runtime.
-One word of warning: When unboxing, you have to be careful that the receiving value variable has enough room to store all the bytes in the value being unboxed.
+One word of **WARNING**: When unboxing, you have to be careful that the receiving value variable has enough room to store all the bytes in the value being unboxed.
 C#’s int s, for example, are only 32 bits long, so